For information, event summaries, and videos from the 2012-13 Colloquium series, please click here.

 The Constitutional Transitions Colloquium

-The Fall 2013 Colloquium series, The Constitutional Transitions & Global and Comparative Law Colloquium: Emerging From / Sliding Back into Authoritarianism, will be co-convened by Professors Sujit Choudhry and Mattias Kumm.
+The Fall 2013 Colloquium series, The Constitutional Transitions & Global and Comparative Law Colloquium: Emerging From / Sliding Back into Authoritarianism, was co-convened by Professors Sujit Choudhry and Mattias Kumm.

-Leading experts from North America, Europe and the Middle East will present works-in-progress focusing on countries in the Middle East-North Africa region, Eastern and Central Europe, and other regions centered around the following questions:
+Leading experts from North America, Europe and the Middle East presented works-in-progress focusing on countries in the Middle East-North Africa region, Eastern and Central Europe, and other regions centered around the following questions:

 - What are the variables that influence whether a transition will be successful or stall?